-On January 22, FuturDome presents a project dedicated to the next selected artists for A-I-R. Artist in residence project, supporting emerging authors with a studio and developing unpublished exhibitions in a groundfloor project room, within in via Giovanni Paisiello’s building.
+On January 22, FuturDome presents a project dedicated to the next selected artists: F/Q The Italian artistic duo has been selected for A-I-R Artist In Residence project, supporting emerging authors with a studio and developing unpublished exhibitions in a groundfloor project room, within in via Giovanni Paisiello’s building.

 Text / Context